 Butter is a byproduct of milk which is made by churning milk or cream.
 It’s mostly made from cow’s milk though milk from goat, buffalo, and sheep may also be used.
 Salt, coloring, flavoring, and preservatives may be added before the butter is packed.
+You can eat butter on the Candida diet, along with some other dairy products.
+You can read more about the Candida diet here.

 Depending on the diet of the cow, the color of the butter will vary.
 Grass-fed cows produce butter with yellowish shade while cows fed with grains and other food items produce butter that which is white in color.
 The first step in making butter is to separate the cream from the milk.
 The separated cream is then tested for ph value, butterfat content, flavor, and other defects.
 This cream may be pasteurized to ensure all bacteria have been removed.
 The next step is aging where the cream is stored in cool temperatures to crystallize the butterfat to help churning.
 This cream is then placed in a mechanical churn which when operated turns the cream around, separating the butter and buttermilk.
 The buttermilk is then drained and the butter is washed if required.
 Salt and other flavors can be added before the butter is sent for packing.